MOBILE »

 The exercise of concentration aids in the development of resonance if an object or a quotation was chosen for concentration.
 If mental images are created or some subject contemplated, creativity may be fostered.

-— Besant, Annie.
-Thought Power Wheaton, Illinois: The Theosophical Publishing House, 1973, pp. 71-93.
+— Besant, Annie, Thought Power.
+Wheaton, Illinois, The Theosophical Publishing House, 1973, pp. 71-93

-— Heindel, Max.
-The Rosicrucian Christianity Lectures
+— Heindel, Max, The Rosicrucian Christianity Lectures

-— Heindel, Max.
-Teachings of an Initiate
+— Heindel, Max, Teachings of an Initiate

 The Aquarian Age is to be an age of individual freedom.
 The lives of people are to be freed from the domination of kings, priests, teachers, public opinion, archangels (national spirits), and astrological forces.
 Each person is to learn to control and direct his own life.
 Let us examine what is involved in getting control of ourselves.

 It says in the Bible that "God is a spirit" (John 4:24) and that "God created man in his own image."
-(Gen. 1:27) Thus, man is a spirit.
+(Genesis 1:27) Thus, man is a spirit.
 Each human spirit has built for itself (with some help) a mind, a desire body, a vital body, and a dense physical body.
 The mind can be used for reasoning and forming plans.
 In the desire body are built the desires, daydreams and emotional feelings of the person.
 In the vital body sense perceptions are received, and habits and memories are stored.
 The dense physical body is the instrument through which the Spirit is able to interact with the solids, liquids, and gases of the physical world.
 It is the responsibility of the Spirit to learn to control its bodies.

 One problem which the Spirit encounters in trying to control its bodies is that the bodies have certain limitations.
 A Spirit cannot make a dense body fly if that body does not have the needed wings or other mechanisms.
 To overcome such problems the Spirit needs to restructure the archetype of the body, which work is udually done in the interval between lifetimes on Earth when the Spirit has its consciousness focused in the higher worlds.